-Ref: SWPS 026 Date: Aug 09 Assessed by: E.Roe
+Ref: SWPS 026

+Date: Aug 09

+Assessed by: E.Roe
-Hazards

-Cuts Ejection of mate Eye damage Stab injuries Head injuries rial

-Person Expose ed to Risk

-☐ Students ✓ Employees □ Public ☐ Contractors ☐ Visitors

-Work Descripti on

-• ls Stanley knives, hammers, drills etc

-Jones Harra (Joseph io, otaliioj dimo otor

-Camtuala

-- Only staff with appropriate training or experience may use hand tools. - The tools should be checked before use for signs of wear and tear.
-Damaged items should be taken out of service for repair or replacement. - No power tools or electrical equipment of greater voltage than 110 volts shall be used in external locations. - Where power tools have to be used off the main supply the source of supply must be fitted with residual current devices (ELCB) rated at 30 mAmps at 30 msecs. - All cable connections must be properly made; under no circumstances is insulation tape to be used for any repair or joint in extension. - Power tools must be maintained in good condition with casing intact and label fitted showing voltage and other information.
-An annual formal documented inspection should be carried out by a competent person. - Mains operated equipment must be electrically tested. - Where there is a risk of particles hitting the eye, eye protection must be worn. - Ear defenders will not normally be required as the duration of exposure is expected to be low and infrequent. - Tools should not be left unattended in public areas when going for breaks. - Staff should not repair tools unless they are trained to do so. - Only use tools in the manner in which they were designed to be used. - Return tools to the workshop at the end of each day.
+Hazards Cuts Ejection of material Eye damage Stab injuries Head injuries Person Exposed to Risk □ Students ✓ Employees □ Public □ Contractors □ Visitors Work Description Using hand tools such as chisels, Stanley knives, hammers, drills etc. Controls Only staff with appropriate training or experience may use hand tools.
+The tools should be checked before use for signs of wear and tear.
+Damaged items should be taken out of service for repair or replacement.
+No power tools or electrical equipment of greater voltage than 110 volts shall be used in external locations.
+Where power tools have to be used off the main supply the source of supply must be fitted with residual current devices (ELCB) rated at 30 mAmps at 30 msecs.
+All cable connections must be properly made; under no circumstances is insulation tape to be used for any repair or joint in extension.
+Power tools must be maintained in good condition with casing intact and label fitted showing voltage and other information.
+An annual formal documented inspection should be carried out by a competent person.
+Mains operated equipment must be electrically tested.
+Where there is a risk of particles hitting the eye, eye protection must be worn.
+Ear defenders will not normally be required as the duration of exposure is expected to be low and infrequent.
+Tools should not be left unattended in public areas when going for breaks.
+Staff should not repair tools unless they are trained to do so.
+Only use tools in the manner in which they were designed to be used.
+Return tools to the workshop at the end of each day.
+Checks & Inspections competent member of staff.